aurorax-space/pyaurorax/README.md

 PyAuroraX includes several test evaluations bundled into two groups: linting and functionality tests.
 The linting includes looking through the codebase using tools such as Flake8, PyLint, Pycodestyle, Bandit, and MyPy.
 The functionality tests use PyTest to test modules in the library.

 When running the functionality tests using PyTest, you must have the environment variable `AURORAX_APIKEY_STAGING` set to your API key on the staging API system.
-Alternatively, you can specifiy your API key using the command line (example at the bottom of this section).
+Alternatively, you can specifiy your API key using the command line (see example at the bottom of this section).

 There exist several makefile targets to help run these tests quicker/easier.
 Below are the available commands: